 Sanskrit Pronunciation Guide

 The following simplified guide to pronunciation of Sanskrit phonemes is largely from the work of Charles Wikner, with help from Indian friends Vikas Alathur and Anima Pundeer.
 I then simplified the scheme based on my (mis)understanding and for ease of recall.
 Sanskrit sounds are produced primarily from one of five parts of the mouth cavity: guttural (from the back of the mouth as it narrows to form the throat; the 'a' vowel is an example) and successively toward the front of the mouth, palatal ('i'), cerebral ('r'), dental (behind the teeth; 'l'), and labial (with the lips; 'u').
 Wikner lumps the cerebral and dental consonants together, since the sounds are difficult for the Westerner to distinguish.
 (Cerebrals are written with a dot under them in Sanskrit and are capitalized in the ITRANS representation, which Wickner otherwise follows.)
 See A Practical Sanskrit Introductory by Charles Wikner for more detailed information.
-You may also be interested in taking a look at a Sanskrit dictionary (for which you'll need the alphabetical order described by Wickner).

 |